A TRUSTED INDEPENDENT HEALTH INSURANCE GUIDE SINCE 1999.

 How is Virginia handling Medicaid renewals after the pandemic?

 From March 2020 through March 2023, states received additional Medicaid funding due to the COVID pandemic, but on the condition that they could not disenroll anyone from Medicaid during that time.
-That rule ended March 31, 2023, and states have a year to redetermine eligibility for everyone enrolled in Medicaid, and disenroll those who are no longer eligible (or who fail to respond to a renewal notice).
+That rule ended March 31, 2023, and states began the process of redetermining eligibility for everyone enrolled in Medicaid.
+Those who are no longer eligible (or who fail to respond to a renewal notice) are being disenrolled from Medicaid.

-HealthCare.gov is offering an extended special enrollment period for people who lose Medicaid anytime between March 31, 2023 and July 31, 2024, and Virginia has confirmed that they will offer this same enrollment window via the new state-run platform.
-But it’s important to understand that marketplace coverage is not retroactive.
-In order to avoid a gap in coverage, a person should sign up for a new plan as soon as they receive notice that their Medicaid is ending, so that the new plan can take effect seamlessly the first of the month after Medicaid ends.
+The Virginia Insurance Marketplace is offering an extended special enrollment period for people who lose Medicaid anytime between March 31, 2023 and September 30, 2024.6 But it’s important to understand that marketplace coverage is not retroactive.
+To avoid a gap in coverage, a person should sign up for a new plan as soon as they receive notice that their Medicaid will end, so that the new plan can take effect seamlessly the first of the month after Medicaid ends.

 Legislation impacting Virginia Medicaid